wepala/appa/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/wepala/weagenda/tags).

+## Linting

+We use [eslint](https://eslint.org) for parsing our ECMAScript/JavaScript code, in order to make our code more consistent and prevent bugs.

+## License

+This project is licensed under the AGPL License - see the [LICENSE.md](LICENSE.md) file for details

 ## Authors

 - **Akeem Philbert** - _Initial work_ - [Akeem Philbert](https://github.com/AkeemPhilbert)

 See also the list of [contributors](https://github.com/wepala/weagenda/contributors) who participated in this project.

-## License

-This project is licensed under the AGPL License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments